kap10g/gRawPixel/README.md

 # I intend to override renderers particularly and create sub-pixel information for what I would call
 # The 'sub-atomic pixel'

-# The intension is to use the abilties of Plasma displays to the maximum capability
+# The intention is to use the abilities of Plasma displays to the maximum capability
 # While also making different ways to downsample the format for standard displays

 # Ideally this should be projected in cinema in the future while keeping a low natural resolution